Xyf-cyakisan/fly-in/README.md

   │       ├── Hub                  (source/model/Hub.py)                        — hub with type, capacity, coordinates
   │       ├── Connection           (source/model/connection.py)                 — link between hubs with throughput limit
   │       ├── Drone                (source/model/Drone.py)                      — object with id, path, place, going through hubs and connection to see the end of the map
+  │       ├── MovementError        (source/utils/MovementError.py)              — special error that is getting raised when a drone tries moving to non-available places
   │       └── Pathfinder           (source/model/Pathfinder.py)                 — weighted shortest path finder
   └── Renderer                     (source/renderer/Renderer.py)                — renders both graphical and text output, also creates Sprite inheriting classes for the graphical side
           ├── Sprite               (source/render/model/Sprite.py)             — abstract class possessing all of the needed attributs for shape drawing